 Supporting Learning and Assessment in Practice

 Nurses and midwives who successfully complete this programme will be awarded an NMC validated mentorship qualification.
 This will allow you to be recorded as a stage 2 mentor.
+As you will be aware, there are new NMC standards for mentorship this year but this award will help you prepare for the new roles of supervisor and assessor so is still very valuable and current.

 This CPD module will enable you to develop your approach to supporting and assessing learning in practice and apply the best evidence in practice to promote the development of yourself and others.